vercel/next.js/docs/advanced-features/dynamic-import.md

 export default Home
 ```

-`DynamicComponent` will be the default component returned by `../components/hello`, it still works like any other React Component, and any props you add will be received by it.
+`DynamicComponent` will be the default component returned by `../components/hello`.
+It works like a regular React Component, and you can pass props to it as you normally would.

 ## With named exports

-If the dynamic component is not the default export, you can use a named export too, consider the module `components/hello.js` with the following content:
+If the dynamic component is not the default export, you can use a named export too.
+Consider the module `../components/hello.js` which has a named export `Hello`:

 ```jsx
 export function Hello() {